The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Introduction

 \section{Introduction}

-Since the discovery of the first exoplanet detected around a main sequence star \citep{1995NatureMayorQueloz}, the number of known exoplanets has exploded.
-These planets span a wide range of masses and sizes, and were detected using various techniques, such as radial velocity, transit, direct imaging, and microlensing.
+Since the discovery of the first exoplanet detected around a main sequence star \citep{1995NatureMayorQueloz}, the number of known exoplanets has greatly increased.
+These planets span a wide range of masses and sizes, and they were detected using various techniques, such as radial velocity, transit, direct imaging, and microlensing.
 Despite all these observational constraints, the exact formation pathways are not yet certain.
-To highlight this, we will first discuss possible formation mechanisms for different planet kinds.
+To highlight this, we first discuss possible formation mechanisms for different planet kinds.